ConservationMetrics/gc-scripts-hub/f/connectors/localcontexts/README.md

 >
 > Although Local Contexts labels are _metadata_ tags to be applied to a dataset, they are also a type of data product in their own right.
 Consequently, the `localcontexts_pull` script writes the labels to a database table in the same database as where the datasets themselves are stored (usually `warehouse`).
 >
-> Additionally, the vision is that via this script, we store the full set of Local Contexts labels for a given Hub project in a database table; and, then we will later reference this table when applying labels to a dataset.
-The details of how this will work are still being worked out, but we will likely JOIN based on the unique id of the label.
+> Additionally, the vision is that via this script, we store the full set of Local Contexts labels for a given Hub Project in a database table; and, then we will later reference this table when applying labels to a dataset.
+The details of how this will work are still being worked out, but we will likely JOIN based on the unique id of the Label.

-## How to set up a Local Contexts project with TK and BC labels
+## How to set up a Local Contexts Project with TK and BC labels

 **For more information, see**: https://localcontexts.org/support/getting-started-on-the-hub/